 Award winners will be selected by a committee consisting of a member of the student association, previous Trachtenberg and Bender award winners, “external” faculty who has not won either award, and a faculty senate representative.
 The recipients will be honored at the Faculty Honors Ceremony in the spring.

-Nominations for 2018-2019 will be open from October 9th through November 24th.
-Submission packets from candidates endorsed by their department are due to Aaron Kramer by January 26th.
+Nominations for 2021-2022 will be open from October 11th through November 29th.
+Submission packets from candidates endorsed by their department are due to The Office of Faculty Affairs by February 27th.

 List of previous winners of the Oscar and Shoshana Trachtenberg Prize for Teaching Excellence